shalini22goutam/atliq-commerce-data-pipeline/streaming_phase2/README.md

 ```text
 atliq.streaming.silver_order_events
 ```

-### Checkpoint

-The Silver stream has its own dedicated checkpoint location.

 ---

 # 🥇 6.
 Gold Layer

 The Gold layer contains business-oriented streaming aggregations derived from the Silver data.

-The transformation includes filtering relevant event types and applying event-time windowing and aggregation logic.

-For example, payment-related events are aggregated into time-based windows to produce near-real-time revenue metrics.
+The Gold aggregation uses event-time windows to summarize streaming activity.
+The requirements specify aggregation of `payment_received` events into **5-minute windows**.

 The Gold layer contains: